peppapig13132/Database-design/Gift-card.md

 A gift card consumer should input the email and the gift card code.

+1. _Buy a gift card -> A new gift card created in database -> Send email at receiver_
+2. _Buy products with a gift card -> Update the balance of the gift card -> Create a giftcard_log -> Send email at gift card holder with order number, gift card balance, expiration date_

 _Supporse `user` table is already defined._

 ### Model: Giftcard